-We are next online for LGBTQ information and support on Sunday 24th June from 2-4pm.
+We are next online for LGBTQ (Lesbian, Gay, Bisexual, Trans, Queer+) mental health information and support on Friday 17th of August from 5:30 pm to 7:30 pm.

 Contact one of our Online Support Workers in confidence - see the box in the bottom right hand corner.

 In 1998 Brighton and Hove LGBT Switchboard approached Mind in Brighton and Hove to start discussions about how to highlight the mental health needs of Brighton's LGB&T communities.
 A number of public meetings were held, involving local community groups, activists, service providers and service commissioners.

 Comic Relief provided funding to start up an Advocacy, Group Work and Training project, run by Mind in Brighton and Hove.
 This became MindOut.